 So the question is, how does painting en plein air differ from painting within a studio setting?

-Well, for one, you’re not in your studio.
-When painting outside, you have to pack as lightly as possible.
-Deciding if you should bring an extra brush or if you could do without another shade of blue paint suddenly becomes important considerations.
+Well, for one, the artist isn't in a studio.
+When painting outside, the artist needs to pack as lightly as possible - deciding to bring an extra brush or another shade of blue paint suddenly becomes important considerations.
 An easel that is not only easy to travel with, but can also withstand wind or rain is also vital.

-When painting from a photo or a sketch, you have a limited image to work with.
+When painting from a photo or a sketch, there is a limited image to work with.
 However, when working en plein air, it’s easy to be overwhelmed with a 360-degree scene of a stunning landscape.
 Therefore, an artist is faced with the difficult task of choosing which details of the scene they wish to paint.

 Painting en plein air is much more than just a change of scenery.
 In addition to the environmental challenges, the style transports the artist right into the subject and removes any visual limitations experienced painting inside a studio.